7th Portuguese India Armada (Almeida, 1505): Capture of Kilwa, Fort Sant'Iago

-July 23, 1505 – Francisco de Almeida arrives on the island-state of Kilwa (Quíloa) with only eight ships.
+23 July 1505 – Francisco de Almeida arrives on the island-state of Kilwa (Quíloa) with only eight ships.
 Intent on collecting the annual tribute (imposed 1502) owed to the king of Portugal, Almeida fires his guns in salute, but, after receiving no reply for the courtesy, sends João da Nova to lead inquiries into why.
 Messages are shuttled back and forth between Francisco de Almeida and Kilwa's strongman ruler Emir Ibrahim (Mir Habraemo), the latter of whom seems to be doing his utmost to avoid a meeting.
 At length, Almeida decides to attack the city.
 Almeida lands 500 Portuguese soldiers in two groups, one under himself another under his son, Lourenço de Almeida on either side of the island, and march on the Emir's palace.
 There is little opposition – Emir Ibrahim flees the city, along with a good part of his followers.

-Once inside, Almeida sets about organizing the political settlement for Kilwa.
+Once inside, Almeida sets about organising the political settlement for Kilwa.
 As Emir Ibrahim (Mir Habraemo) was an usurper, a minister who had recently overthrown and murdered the rightful sultan al-Fudail (Alfudail, see Kilwa Sultanate), Almeida decides to impose his own ruler.
 His choice falls on Muhammad ibn Rukn ad Din (Arcone or Anconi), a wealthy Kilwan noble who had earlier promoted a Portuguese alliance and more recently, during the message phase, secretly entered into contact with João da Nova.
-Muhammad Arcone accepts the position and agrees to honor the tribute to Portugal.
+Muhammad Arcone accepts the position and agrees to honour the tribute to Portugal.
 Almeida even produces a golden crown (intended for Cochin) to conduct a formal coronation ceremony.
 But Muhammad Arcone, not being of royal blood, knows it is constitutionally improper for him to assume the Kilwa Sultan's throne.
 As a result, he insists on appointing Muhammad ibn al-Fudail (Micante, son of the late sultan murdered by Emir Ibrahim) as his successor, claiming he, Arcone, is only holding the throne 'temporarily'.

 That is good enough for Almeida.
 The Portuguese set about erecting a fortress in the city, which they name Fort Sant'Iago (or São Thiago, now Fort Gereza) on Kilwa island.
 It is the first Portuguese fort in East Africa.
 Almeida installs a Portuguese garrison of 550 (half his men?) in Kilwa, under the command of Pêro Ferreira Fogaça (former captain of the shipwrecked Bella), with Francisco Coutinho as magistrate.
 Fernão Cotrim is appointed factor, with instructions to do what he can to tap into the inland gold trade.